algorandfoundation/beaker/blog/blog.md

 ## Debugging

-Beaker improves the `pc=xxx` error message using the source map endpoint during compilation and mapping the pc back to the source TEAL.
-The resulting LogicError allows you to see the exact source TEAL line number that caused the error.
+Beaker improves the `pc=xxx` error message using the source map endpoint during compilation and mapping the pc back to the source teal.
+The resulting `LogicException` allows you to see the exact source Teal line number with all the useful names of subroutines and any comments in the source teal.

-This is an actual print from a logic error that tells me exactly where my program failed.
-The context provided from the source TEAL shows me _why_ it failed.
+Below is the result of a simple print of a `LogicException` telling me exactly where my program failed.
+More importantly it provides the context from the source TEAL showing me _why_ it failed.

 ```
 Txn WWVF5P2BXRNQDFFSGAGMCXJNDMZ224RJUGSMVPJVTBCVHEZMOMNA had error 'assert failed pc=883' at PC 883 and Source Line 579: